Deafula

-Deafula is a 1975 American horror film done completely in American Sign Language.
-A voice over is provided for those who do not understand sign language.
+Deafula is a 1975 American horror film utilizing American Sign Language.
+A voice over was provided for those who do not understand sign language.
 The film starred Peter Wechsberg, who also serves as director and writer, under the pseudonym Peter Wolf.
 It was the first American Sign Language feature film ever made.

+Premise

 The film tells the story of a young man who cannot control his urge to kill people for their blood, and the police investigation searching for the murderer.

 Plot

 Steve Adams, a theology student, begins to suspect he may be a vampire after a series of blood-draining murders in his town.
 A detective in the small town has hired Inspector Butterfield, a bumbling expert from England, to be his assistant in the investigation of the 27 murders.
 While walking down the sidewalk, Steve is approached by a couple on a motorcycle and asks them to come to church with him.
 They laugh and try to rob him at knife point, but he suddenly transforms into a vampire, and hypnotizes them to drive off a cliff.
 At the police station, Butterfield explains how he had tracked down and defeated Dracula with a wooden stake and that these murders fit the same profile, but the detective tells him to stop talking and get to work.
 The two meet for a drink with Steve, who turns out to be the detective's best friend and has always loved eating peanuts without shelling them.

 Steve finds out that his father, the preacher, has a worsening heart condition and can no longer give Steve the monthly blood transfusions he needs to survive.
 There is a flashback showing that Steve's mother died giving birth, a doctor diagnosed the baby with a blood disease, and the mother's best friend Amy mysteriously disappeared.
 As Steve and his father are driving, Steve starts acting strange and the preacher asks if he's feeling okay.
 Steve pulls over and runs away to puke.
 The preacher tries to run after him, but has a heart attack and falls to the ground.
 Deeper in the woods, Steve sees a young couple kissing, and murders them both.
-Steve finds his father lying on the ground, and the preacher manages to give him a letter from Amy before passing away.
+Steve finds his father lying on the ground, and the preacher manages to give him a letter from Amy before dying.